rmoestl/C-3PO/README.md

 C-3PO is a command line tool, both for Windows and Unix.
 C-3PO accepts these command line paramters:

-- -src <dir-name> ... the root source directory of your website
+- `-src <dir-name>` ... the root source directory of your website.
-- -dest <dir-name> ... the root destination directory in which the website should be generated into
+- `-dest <dir-name>` ... the root destination directory in which the website should be generated into.
-- -a ... if the flag is set, C-3PO builds the website as soon as files have changed in the source directory tree.
+- `-a` ... if the flag is set, C-3PO builds the website as soon as files have changed in the source directory tree.
 This is a useful option when fiddling around with CSS for example.
+- `--fingerprint` ... if set, C-3PO fingerprints static asset files like stylesheets, JavaScript files and images (supported image file extensions are *.png*, *.jpg*, *.jpeg*, *.svg*, *.gif*, *.webp*) and replaces references to them in generated HTML documents accordingly.
+- `--purge-unused-css` ... if set, attempts to purge unused CSS rules in all CSS files beneath `./css`.
+For this to work, [purifycss](https://www.npmjs.com/package/purify-css) needs to be installed and configured properly in `.c3posettings`.
+- `-p` ... stands for production and automatically sets `--fingerprint` and `--purge-unused-css`.

 **Heads up!** C-3PO is preventing you from accidentally using the same `src` and `dest` directories because this would mean that the source files would be overwritten by their generated counterparts.